-Hours: Monday - Thursday 7:30 am - 11:30 pm
+Monday - Thursday 7:30 am - 11:30 pm

 Friday 7:30 am - 7:00 pm

 Saturday 8:00 am - 5:00 pm

 Sunday 1:00 pm - 11:30 pm

-Holiday schedules are posted on the door of the library and published in the independent student newspaper, The Florida Alligator.
+Holiday schedules are posted on the door of the library and available online.
 Xerox machines are located on the second and third floors of the library.
 For additional information, check the brochures available at the library.
+The UF Library Research section of this handbook provides helpful information for completing online searches and also resources within the Health Science Center Library (e.g., nap pods!).